 Day trading could suit you well if you like to close your positions before the trading day ends, but do not want to have the high level of pressure that comes with scalping.

 When scalping, traders are trying to take advantage of small intraday price moves.
-Some even have a target of only 5 pips per trade, and the trade duration could vary from seconds to a few minutes.
+Some even have a target of only 5 pips per trade, and the trade duration could vary from from seconds to a few minutes.
 Scalpers need to be good with numbers and be able to make decisions quickly, even when under pressure.
 They also usually spend more time in front of the screen, and tend to focus on one or a few specific markets (e.g. only scalping EUR/USD or only S&P 500 futures).

 The advantage of being a scalper can be that it allows you to focus on the market in a specific timeframe, and you do not have to worry about holding your positions overnight or interpreting long-term fundamentals.